MartinPellizzer/terrawhisper-compiler/articles/plantae/angiosperms/monocots/acorales/acoraceae/acorus/calamus.md

 ![alt](/assets/images/acorus-calamus.jpg "title")

-## What is the botanical classification of Sweet Flag?
+## What is the botanical classification of sweet flag?

  Sweet Flag, with botanical name of **Acorus calamus** (A. calamus), is a plant that belongs to the **Acoraceae** family and the **Acorus** genus.